ash/raku-course/essentials/associatives/exercises/salary-raise/index.md

     salary => 3000;
 ```

-Increase the salary by 5% and print it together with the name of the employee.
+Increase the salary by 5&thinsp;% and print it together with the employee’s name.
 Make sure the `%employee` hash keeps correct values after the raise.

 ## Example